“Imagination is the beginning of creation. You imagine what you desire, you will what you imagine, and at last you create what you will.”

 Mel McGowan has spent most of his life engaging with imagination and built some serious credentials in this area during a decade of working with Walt Disney Imagineering – the team of creatives responsible for looking into the future of possibility and innovation for Disney’s entertainment and experiences.
-Today, Mel heads up his own team at Visioneering Studios that works to creatively incorporate story, community and space (i.e., working to combat suburban sprawl and human disconnection).
+Today, Mel is the co-founder of PlainJoe Studios that works to creatively use the power of story to design brand identities, interactive experiences and architecture.
 We spoke with Mel about how necessary our imaginations are to a dynamic life and how we can actively engage that part of our design.

 There are two big ideas to understand related to imagination and how it should be an essential part of each of our lives:

 First, a lot of people think that they aren’t creative, and therefore, they limit their own imaginations.
 It really doesn’t have to be that complicated.
 You simply take any kind of raw material and turn it into something beautiful and useful – whatever that may be in your own world and with your abilities.

 Walt Disney was really about the synthesis of ideas – he created a collective art form.
 Instead of starting from scratch, often his imagination created something new built on existing elements, places or ideas.
 He took the idea of a village and transformed his movies into three-dimensional experiences.

 Second, we should always look for a bigger canvas.
 Disney took the comic strip to a motion picture; black and white to color; silence to sound; short form to long form with the first feature-length animation; then film to the three dimensional theme park.
 At the end of his life he wanted to take that into the urban city planning.
 What’s something in your life that you can enhance onto a bigger canvas?